amaui-org/amaui/docs/public/assets/md/dev/meta/use.md

 ##### copy

-If true, copy of the value will be saved as a value.

-Default value is false.
+If true, copy of the value will be saved as a value, default value is false.

 #### add

 ##### override

-If true, even if key exists already during add method, it will override the existing key, value with the new value.

-Default value is true.
+If true, even if key exists already during add method, it will override the existing key, value with the new value, default value is true.

 ### Methods